HulolaG/special-octo-dollop/README.md

 # special-octo-dollop
-This is the repository for study.
+This is different from master.